Due to the impact of the COVID-19 pandemic we’re sorry to announce that this year's 2020 Awards have been cancelled, and will resume in 2021.

-Entries for the 2020 Awards open on 24 February and the entry phase runs until April 10.
-An entry for the Awards needs a great deal of planning, as well as robust data that shows sustained results — which means that it’s not too early to start planning your entry for 2020.
+An entry for the Awards needs a great deal of planning, as well as robust data that shows sustained results – which means that it’s not too early to start planning your entry for 2021.

 Start thinking about what story your team might share, and don’t forget to familiarise yourself with the eligibility criteria.
-You’ll find everything you need to get started below.
+Find everything you need to get started below.

 WHERE TO START

 HEI TĪMATA AKE

 Before you start putting your entry together, make sure you check out the following resources – including helpful tips from past judges, finalists and winners.

 I mua i te whakariterite i tō tono whakauru, tirohia ēnei rauemi - me ngā kōrero āwhina mai i ngā kaiwhakawā me ngā toa o ngā tau ki mua.

 Check out the eligibility criteria and get answers to the most common questions about entering the Awards.

 Tirohia ngā tikanga māraurau me ngā whakautu ki ngā pātai auau mō te whakauru ki ngā Tohu.